 You have the authority to settle the dispute on the terms described above.
 If that occurs, the Allahabad High Court would issue a consent decree recording the terms of the settlement as a binding decree, and dispose of the suit filed by Late Somnath Vyas, which sought the land on which the Gyanvapi Masjid currently stands, as well as any applications relating to that suit.
+The circumstance under which you may give away the land on which the Mosque currently stands, has already been outlined above.

-You do not have the authority to give up the legal claim on the land on which the Mosque currently stands, except in the form of a settlement as contemplated in these instructions.
+You do not have the authority to give up possession or the legal claim to the land on which the Mosque currently stands, except in the form of a settlement as contemplated in these instructions.